dobresvetlo/svetlo/README.md

 (info based on Raspbian Stretch 2018-04-18 running on RPi3 with Python2)

 ### Prepare Raspberry Pi
-1. Install OS Raspbian on a micro SD card: https://www.raspberrypi.org/documentation/installation/installing-images/
+1. Install OS Raspbian on a micro SD card (_Raspbian Stretch Lite_ is OK, you should not need full desktop): https://www.raspberrypi.org/documentation/installation/installing-images/
 1. Insert the SD card properly into RaspberryPi ("RPi") and use it:
     1. with display, mouse and keyboard (easy), or